daFoggo/React-Shadcn-Base/README.md

 - A base project for Vite React application, building with Shadcn/ui component library.
 - Come with essential features like Auth, Dashboard, Landing page, Charts, CRUD Table,...
-- Integrate with other popular libraries like SWR for fetching ( You can use axios if you want), React Router v7 for routing management, Framer motion for animation.
+- Integrate with other popular libraries like Axios, SWR for fetching ( You can use axios if you want), React Router v7 for routing management, Framer motion for animation.
 - Shadcn/ui: https://ui.shadcn.com/
 - Vite: https://vite.dev/
 - React: https://react.dev/